Below I’ve collected links to some of my favorite white papers and presentations on volatility. I’ve organized them in

 - Understanding VIX Futures and Options by Dennis Dzekounoff

-- This article contains an excellent, non-mathematical overview of the peculiarities of VIX options including their Greeks and term structure.
+- This article (paid subscription required) contains an excellent, non-mathematical overview of the peculiarities of VIX options including their Greeks and term structure.
 Many brokers’ Greeks for VIX options use the VIX as their underlying, which is completely wrong, but Dennis points out some other issues like steep call skew, dangerous calendars, and slower than expected theta decay.

 - Complete details on the VIX calculation, recently updated (August-2018) to reflect the new methodology that reduces the chances that bad quotes on the SPX options will glitch the VIX.

 - “The VIX-VIX Futures Puzzle?” by Ivan Oscar Asensio

 - A paper testing the forecast accuracy of VIX futures starts with a good non-mathematical overview before diving into a comprehensive technical overview of the VIX, VIX Futures, and volatility term structures.
 It skips the calculus but provides a clear description and comprehensive formulas.